 Sustainability and urban development were on the agenda on 30 August when the FEE Head Office visited projects around Copenhagen during their teambuilding summer outing.

 Our first stop was the Maritime Allotments, where they are experimenting with the production of oysters, mussels and seaweed in the clean water of Copenhagen’s harbour.
 This community-based aquaculture project aims at strengthening the link between production and consumption through producing local and sustainable seafood.
-They run education events and the Head Office team are agreed that they have never tasted better mussels!

 During our second visit - to Tagtomat (translated into English as Roof Tomato) we became familiar with an urban gardening initiative that started in May 2011.
 It began on the roof of their backyard’s garbage shelter and has now spread all over Denmark and Scandinavia.
 We visited many more of these green spots in the city and learnt about the challenges of creating such an innovative project.